BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 Talk to the grandfather in the train station to finish *Lost Girl!*.
 He'll give you *4 Exp.
 Candy S*.

-Return to Jenner's Lab and head upstairs.
-You'll need to battle Madelis' Houndoom as Melia, using Togepi.
+Return to Jenner's Lab.
+You'll need to battle Madelis' Houndoom as Melia.

 !newself(["Melia",:TRAINER_MELIA1,1], "Melia")